-Before you hit snooze on the word ‘substantiation’, heed this warning: in light of an expensive year for the government and somewhat trust-based cash flow boosts, grants and JobKeeper payments, the ATO will be more stringent than ever, ensuring their dollars have gone to the right pockets.
-So be prepared to justify your grant and JobKeeper applications, as that knock at the door could come at any time over the next few years.
+Before you press snooze on the word substantiation, take this warning: the ATO will be more severe than ever, ensuring their money have gone to the correct pockets, in light of an expensive year for the government and partly trust-based cash flow boosts, grants, and JobKeeper payments.
+So be ready to defend your grant and JobKeeper applications, since that knock on the door could come at any time in the coming years.

 Individuals should also tread lightly with work-related expense deductions and check that logbooks are up to date were using this method to claim work-related car expenses.
 Logbooks are valid for five years, and receipts, loan documents and tax invoices should also be kept for five years.

 Contact your tax and business expert to learn how to not only keep up with, but also benefit from, those revisions and COVID-19 concessions.

 If you can answer yes to all of the following questions, you will be qualified to make a downsizer payment to super.